Homeomorphism of S^1 and Factorization: Introduction

 \subsection{Plan of the Paper}

-The first section reviews some basic facts about the Virasoro algebra and group.
-We also review triangular factorization (i.e. conformal weldings), and present some examples; this needs to be developed much more extensively.
+In the first section we recall some basic facts about the Virasoro algebra and group.
+The Virasoro point of view explains why it is natural to consider the $\phi_n$ as basic building blocks.
+We also briefly mention triangular factorization (i.e. conformal welding).
+Triangular structure does not play a large explicit role in this paper, but our expectation is that it will play a critical role in understanding the inversion question and a (missing) Plancherel formula.

-In Section 2 we introduce the subgroup of diffeomorphisms of $S^1$ of "finite type".
-We will see that Theorem \ref{theorem1} can be restated in the following way: the group of diffeomorphisms of finite type is the amalgam (i.e. the free product modulo the rotation subgroup intersection) of the covering groups $PSU(1,1)^{(n)}$, $n=1,2,..$, of $PSU(1,1)$, the group of linear fractional transformations which stabilize $S^1$.
-In Section \ref{proofofa} we prove Theorem \ref{corelemma}.
-In Section \ref{proofofb} we discuss height functions (which at one time we thought would lead to a proof of Question \ref{coreconjecture}).
-In Section \ref{invertibleproof} we discuss Question \ref{theorem2}.
-In Section \ref{cdfs} we briefly discuss increasing functions on the line.
-In Appendix A we briefly discuss how the coefficients $w_n$ are somewhat analogous to Verblunsky coefficients from the theory of orthogonal polynomials (There is the very real possibility that we are overplaying this analogy).
-In Appendix B we recall some basic smoothness conditions for homeomorphisms of $S^1$, from a group theoretic point of view.
+In Section \ref{alghomeo} we introduce the basic structure associated to an algebraic diffeomorphism, and in Section \ref{finitetype} we will prove Theorem \ref{theorem1}.
+We will see that (b) of Theorem \ref{theorem1} can be restated in the following way: the group of diffeomorphisms of finite type is the amalgam (i.e. the free product modulo the rotation subgroup intersection) of the covering groups $PSU(1,1)^{(n)}$, $n=1,2,..$, of $PSU(1,1)$, the group of linear fractional transformations which stabilize $S^1$.

+In Section \ref{alghomeoII} we discuss a few elementary facts about algebraic homeomorphisms and triangular factorization.
+This is a classical topic which has recently received a huge boost from \cite{EKS} and \cite{Younsi}.

+In Section \ref{proofofa} we prove Theorem \ref{corelemma} (rapidly decreasing coefficients map to smooth homeomorphisms).
+In this paper we will not address the existence of an inverse map, Questions \ref{coreconjecture} and \ref{sobolevquestion}.
+In a first version of this paper (on the ArXiv), we outlined an idea of proof, but we have not completed this (the main missing piece of the analytical part of the paper).

+In Section \ref{cdfs} we consider increasing functions on the line.
+In particular we prove Theorem \ref{increasingfunction} (there is an almost sure map, with respect to random phases, from arbitrary coefficients to increasing functions), and we address other issues which we touched on above in Subsection \ref{increasingfunctions}.

+In Section \ref{invertibilitysection} we consider the issue of invertibility of $\sigma(w)$.
+In the first subsection we consider deterministic conditions and prove Theorem \ref{dalthorp2}.
+In subsections 2 and 3 we consider random phases.
+In subsection 2 we prove Theorem \ref{dalthorp1} ($l^2$ is a sufficient condition for invertibility, in the presence of random phases).
+In subsection 3 we show that this result, Theorem \ref{dalthorp1}, is sharp.

+In Section \ref{Verblunsky} we have included some remarks on how the coefficients $w_n$ compare with Verblunsky coefficients (denoted $\alpha_n$) from the theory of orthogonal polynomials.
+For example suppose that $w,\alpha\in l^2 \cap \prod_{n>0}\Delta$.
+As we have observed above, $\Sigma(w)$ is continuous, hence the corresponding measure $\frac{1}{2\pi}d\Sigma$ does not have atoms, but its support can be a proper subset of $S^1$.
+By contrast, for the Verblunsky coefficients $\alpha$, the support of the corresponding measure is $S^1$, but the measure can have atoms.

+In an Appendix we recall some basic smoothness conditions for homeomorphisms of $S^1$, from a group theoretic point of view.